What is International Men’s Day?

 Male health crisis

 Referred to as the “silent epidemic” male suicide has been a topic of focus where the rate is worse for men than women.
-Averaged out on a country by country basis the rate of suicide for men is up to three times that of women.
+Averaged out on a country-by-country basis the rate of suicide for men is up to three times that of women.
 In Europe it is 77% of cases.
-Research from World Health Organization (WHO) suggests that life expectancy of the average male at birth in 2015 was 69 years; for females, it was 74 years.
+Research from World Health Organization (WHO) suggests that the life expectancy of the average male at birth in 2015 was 69 years; for females, it was 74 years.

 - 78.7% homicide victims globally are male

 - Homelessness for men is more than double that of women in the U.S. at 70%